oracle-devrel/cd3-automation-toolkit/docs/createnetwork-jenkins.md

 2. Execute the _setupOCI_ pipeline with _Workflow_ as _Create Resources in OCI(Greenfield Workflow)_

 3. Choose option _'Validate CD3'_ and then _'Validate Networks'_ to check for syntax errors in Excel sheet.
 Examine the log file generated at ```/cd3user/tenancies/<customer_name>/<customer_name>_cd3validator.log```.
-If there are errors, please rectify them accordingly and proceed to the next step.
+If there are errors, rectify them accordingly and proceed to the next step.

 4. Choose _'Create Network'_ under _'Network'_ from the displayed options.
 Click on Build.
 <img width="347" alt="301705033-c16f8d7b-dd8d-484d-b873-f5ad36facfa9" src="../images/jenkinsnetwork-1.png">